valentinnguyen/DH110-Assignment-Final/README.md

 **View the full usability testing document [here.](https://github.com/valentinnguyen/DH110-Assignment-02#readme)**

 ## User Research & Contextual Inquiry
-Summary and link to your assignment folder

 After conducting the UT, I expanded my experiments with competing websites and sought to figure out how users look for information online about other useres.
 I set up a contextual inquiry, or participatory observation where I asked the participants questions about how they searched things up online.
+THe goal of this contextual inquirt was to

 **View the full contextual inquiry document [here.](https://github.com/valentinnguyen/DH110-Assignment-04#readme)**

 ## UX Storytelling: Personas, Journey Maps, Scenarios

-Based on my understanding of video-chatting apps, I developed two personas and scenarios that depicted the type of users that would use the GenMeet app, along with their typical interactions with the app.
+Based on my understanding of video-chatting app users, I developed two personas and scenarios that depicted the type of users that would use the GenMeet app, along with their typical interactions with the app.

 First Persona: Maya Edwards